dzchoi/dropalt/lua_emb/internals_lua.md

 * Changing `require()` Behavior:
   > A C library statically linked to Lua can register its luaopen_ function into the preload table (`package.preload`), so that it will be called only when (and if) the user requires that module.

-  The `require()` function is modified to support only one searcher, the preload searcher, which is selected directly without using the package.searchers table.
-The package.preload table now includes two loaders: one for loading the Lua bytecode in flash memory (`require "keymap"`), and another for loading the "fw" module (`require "fw"`).
+  The `require()` function is customized to support only one searcher: the preload searcher, which is directly selected without utilizing the package.searchers table.
+The package.preload table exists but it's currently empty.
+Two modules ("keymap" and "fw") are already implemented in the firmware.
+These modules are preloaded using a simplified version of "require".

-  Note: The package library (lua_loadlib.c, which replaces loadlib.c) provides only the require() function and includes only the package.loaded and package.preload tables.
+  Note: The package library (lua_loadlib.c, which replaces loadlib.c) provides only the require() function and implements only the package.loaded and package.preload tables.
 It does not contain other tables such as package.searchers or package.cpath.

 * Difference between C modules and Lua modules
   - C modules (modules written in C) are loaded using `luaL_requiref()`.
 They have to provide an `luaopen_...` function, which will be called by luaL_requiref().